Next class February 8, 2020.

 - Licensed retailer by the State of Wisconsin

-- Developed and delivered drone training programs to hundreds of police and public safety officials across the nation
+- Developed and delivered drone training programs to hundreds of emergency responders and commercial drone pilots across the nation

 What does it cost?

-The fee for this training program is $295.
-The fee includes a study guide, sample test questions and instructions on how to schedule your FAA Part 107 exam.
+The fee for this training program is $249.
+If you already hold a remote pilot certificate or a part 61 pilots license, you can save $50 by using the coupon code (107PILOT).
+Active and retired military and law enforcement will receive a 15% discount.
+Use the code MILITARY at checkout.
+The class fee includes a study guide, sample test questions and instructions on how to schedule your FAA Part 107 exam.
 Cash, checks, PayPal and all major credit cards are accepted.